Clover Health Ownership

 Disposition of 25080 shares by Priest Brady Patrick of Clover Health at 3.4 subject to Rule 16b-3

-Peter Kuipers over a week ago
+Peter Kuipers over two months ago

 Disposition of 825989 shares by Peter Kuipers of Clover Health at 3.45 subject to Rule 16b-3